 What I’m good at — giving presentations and teaching adult learners — has somehow lined up with what I absolutely love to do — working with expectant and new parents.
 But it’s even more than that, because my mission in life — to help expectant and new parents feel prepared by having realistic expectations about one of life’s biggest transitions — is something that I feel this world really needs, maybe now more than ever before.

 And then, to believe that I can actually get paid to do this work that I love and that I’m good at, is just the icing on the cake!
-I realize that I’m a very, very lucky person to be able to say that even though I’ve just heard the Japanese term ikigai this morning, I’ve been living it for almost twenty years!
+I realize that I’m a very, very lucky person to be able to say that even though I’ve just heard the Japanese term ikigai this morning, I’ve been living it for over twenty years!

 Here are a few things to consider when looking for your own ikigai: